thomastay/expression-language/README.md

 ## Where do the variables come from?

 As you can see above, you can `evaluate` variables, but users just can't define them **in the language**.
 So, they have to be provided by the host environment.
-In the above example, the host environment has to provide `diameter` to the VM, by parsing the JSON file.
+In the above example, the host environment has to provide `radius` to the VM, by parsing the JSON file.
 Here's how the above snippet would be implemented in main.go

 ```go
 type Circle struct {